aws-samples/shopfloor-connectivity/docs/README.md

 The store and forward target using to following logic:

 -   In normal situations the target will forward the target data to the next targets.
 -   For messages that can be delivered to their destinations these targets will send ACKs containing the serial number of the delivered messages.
 -   When the targets cannot deliver messages, NACKS, including the full message will be returned.
 -   When receiving NACKs the store and forward target will go into buffering mode and will start buffering data received by the core to disk.

--   In buffering mode, the store and forward target will periodically send a buffered message, which is the oldest message that falls in the retention strategy (see below) of the buffer if the buffer is configured to operate in FIFI mode, which is the default.
+-   In buffering mode, the store and forward target will periodically send a buffered message, which is the oldest message that falls in the retention strategy (see below) of the buffer if the buffer is configured to operate in FIFO mode, which is the default.
 In LIFO mode the most recent message is used.
 An internal flag is set in the message to indicate to the target that this message should not be buffered but send directly to their destinations.
 -   The target will try to deliver this message to the destination and report an ACK or NACK for that message.
 -   When an ACK is received the store and forward target will switch back from buffering mode into normal mode after submitting the buffered data.
 This will happen in FIFO or LIFO mode based on configuration.
 -   Messages for which an ERROR is received are not stored and in case they are buffered removed from the store as this means they cannot be processed by the target.

 ## Retention strategies